joaogmmoreira/recipesapp/README.md

 # Recipes App

 This is a React application that allows users to browse, view details, and track their favorite and completed recipes.
+The app uses a recipe API to fetch the recipe data.

 ## Features